 $ rails new test_project

 It will take a little time for Rails to spin up a new project.
-After you confirm the project has been created, delete the
+Once it's complete,

 And with that, you're ready to go!

-Also, read through the upcoming lesson on Managing Ruby Versions that goes into detail about using the tools ruby-install and chruby.
+Check out the READMEs for chruby and ruby-install, or at least bookmark them for later, so you know how to install other versions of Ruby and switch between them as needed.
+There's also an upcoming lesson on Managing Ruby Versions that goes into detail about using the tools ruby-install and chruby.